PASSIONLab/HUNTRESS/README.md

 HUNTRESS is a fast algorithm created by Can Kizilkale for reconstructing phylogenetic trees of tumor evolution.

-The code requires Anaconda installed.
-For instructions on installation please visit https://docs.anaconda.com/anaconda/install/index.html .
+The code runs best in Anaconda environment using python version 3.6 or newer.
+Anaconda can easily be installed by following the instructions on  https://docs.anaconda.com/anaconda/install/index.html.

 To Call the function with default arguments please use: